 Macrame 101

-Learn the basics of meditative macrame weaving and take a stab at creating your first beaded rope bracelet!
-Instructor Amy Knipschield will be on hand to guide you, and all materials will be provided, free of charge.
+press release: Learn the basics of meditative macrame weaving and take a stab at creating your first beaded rope bracelet!
+Instructor Amy Knipschield will be on hand to guide you, and all materials will be provided, free of charge!
 Space is limited.
 Registration required.
-Call 824-1780 or register online at madisonbubbler.org.

-The Bubbler is funded by a National Leadership Grant from the Institute of Museum and Library Services.
+Call 824-1780 starting July 1.
+(Ages 13 and up only.)

 Info